Senior-Gamal/Backup-Project/README.md

 Backup Manager is an organizational tool built in Laravel for scheduling and managing backup configurations across multiple servers.
 The system targets shared hosting environments (cPanel) and does **not** execute real backups.

 This project ships with precompiled assets so Node.js or npm is not required.
-The Tailwind CSS file is already built at `public/css/tailwind.css`, allowing the dashboard to load styling without using an external CDN.
+Tailwind CSS is loaded directly from a CDN so the dashboard works without any build step.

 - Schedule internal, external, database and NAS backups